-Altibase enabled KEPCO to build a web-based SCADA system to monitor and respond to incidents in real time.
+Altibase enables KEPCO to build a web-based SCADA system to monitor and respond to incidents in real time.

 Use Case: Supervisory Control and Data Acquisition (SCADA)